Trainees in various stages of their education have advanced their careers in Dr. Bydon's Neuro-Informatics Laboratory.

 Mohammed Adeeb Sebai, M.B.B.S., Research Collaborator

 Dr. Sebai came to the Mayo Clinic Neuro-Informatics Laboratory from Damascus, Syria.
 He was granted a scholarship to enter Alfaisal University College of Medicine in Riyadh, Saudi Arabia, and graduated summa cum laude in July 2017.
-After completing the National Saudi Progress test in 2013, he was ranked second among his medical student peers across the Saudi nation and ranked first place at his medical school.
+After completing the National Saudi Progress test in 2013, he was ranked second among his medical student peers across the Saudi nation and ranked first in his medical school.

 Dr. Sebai has had numerous research and travel grants and is the founding president for his school's assembly, fostering students' interest in surgical fields.
 His main interests are in the advancement of surgical fields, brain computer interfaces, neural engineering, 3D printing, nanotechnology, and minimally invasive and robotic surgery.
 He is currently part of a team establishing a surgical relief mission to help displaced Syrians.

 Dr. Sebai enjoys producing and editing movies in his leisure time.
 One of his produced movies was featured on the online homepage of King Faisal Specialist Hospital & Research Centre, the number one leading hospital in the Middle East region.

 Amika Kamath, Undergraduate Research Trainee, 2017